bionic-gpt/bionic-gpt/website/content/docs/running-locally/introduction.md

 sort_by = "weight"
 +++

-BionicGPT collects together all the components needed to deploy a Generative AI solution in your company.
+BionicGPT is designed to be installed in your data center and then serve Generative AI to potentially hundreds of people via their browser.

+However, before that can happen you need to be able to trial the software.

+Using `docker compose` we're able to package a version of the software that show cases all it can do.
+Many people are using BionicGPT in this way as they like the user interface and the easy install.
+We hope you like it too.

+BionicGPT can run on modest hardware (16GB ram) and then scale into more powerful hardware when required.
+For example 70B running across multiple GPU cards.

+We're open source.
+If you have any suggestions, recommendations are just have any questions you can either [contact us](/contact) or raise an issue on our github.

 ![Alt text](/github-readme.png "Start Screen")

-BionicGPT was designed from the beginning to run on modest hardware and then scale into more powerful hardware when required.

-This gives us the following benefits

-1. You can get a feel for how Generative AI might work for your use cases without having access to powerful hardware.
-We aim to be able to run run on most laptops with around 16GB ram.
-1. You don't need to engage with a sales person for a demonstration.

-BionicGPT is open source.
-If you have any suggestions, recommendations are just have any questions you can either [contact us](/contact) or raise an issue on our github.

 ## LLama 2 7B